frozenarc/react-abstract-table/README.md

 };
 ```

+For detail of how we can create the module check [demo implementation](https://github.com/frozenarc/react-abstract-table-demo-impl)

 ### State management and Event handling

 These are not direct sub-module of `react-abstract-table`.
-So more detain would be given in [demo implementation example](https://github.com/frozenarc/react-abstract-table-demo-impl).
+So more detain would be given in [demo implementation](https://github.com/frozenarc/react-abstract-table-demo-impl).

 ### Example